jkvin114/jkvin114/README.md

 ### Hi there 👋

+- I`m an MSCS student at the University of Massachusetts, Amherst, graduating in Fall 2023.
+- Last summer I worked as a back-end software engineer at [Odin Inc.](https://odin-inc.com/), a Point-of-Sale solution company for schools.
+- [Snakes-and-Ladders-RPG](https://jkvin114.github.io/Snakes-and-Ladders-RPG-wiki/index.html) is my personal web multiplayer boardgame project created using Node.js and MongoDB.

 <!--
 **jkvin114/jkvin114** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.